Hinges: A Comprehensive Guide to Types, Installation, and Maintenance

 3. Are there any specific maintenance tips for exterior hinges?

 Exterior hinges are exposed to the elements, making regular maintenance crucial.
-Inspect them for rust, lubricate as needed, and consider using weather-resistant hinges or finishes to enhance their durability.
+Inspect them for rust, lubricate them as needed, and consider using weather-resistant hinges or finishes to enhance their durability.

 4. What are the common materials used in hinge construction?